Bayesian defective Marshall-Olkin Gompertz model: an integrated approach to identifying cure fraction: Simulation Study

 \section{Simulation Study}

-In this section, some simulation experiments are conducted to evaluate the asymptotic properties of the MLE and frequentist behavior of point and interval estimation of posterior distribution of the Marshall-Olkin Gompertz and Marshal-Olkin inverse Gaussian model parameters.

-Let $F(t)$ represent the cumulative distribution function for the survival time associated with a specified event of interest.
-Suppose we aim to generate a sample of $n$ independent observations that includes failure times, censoring indicators, and covariate data, while incorporating the proportion of cure fraction $p$.
-The scheme for generating survival data with right censoring for defective distributions is described in Algorithm \ref{alg:gen_data}.
+Let $F(t)$ represent the improper cumulative distribution function for the survival time associated with a specified event of interest.
+Suppose we aim to generate a sample of $n$ independent observations that includes failure times, censoring indicators, and covariate data, while incorporating the proportion of cure fraction $p$ under the influence of covariates.
+The scheme for generating survival data with right censoring for the defective distribution presented in this work is described in Algorithm \ref{alg:gen_data}.